Globally solving Non-Convex Quadratic Programs via Linear Integer Programming techniques: Introduction

-More recently, \cite{burer2009} proposed a SDP-based branch and bound approach to globally solve box-constrainted QPs.
-Specifically, they reformulate QP by adding the QP's corresponding Karush-Kuhn-Tucker~(KKT) conditions as redundant constrains.
+More recently, \cite{burer2009} proposed a SDP-based branch and bound approach to globally solve box-constrained QPs; they reformulate a QP by adding the QP's corresponding Karush-Kuhn-Tucker~(KKT) conditions as redundant constraints.
 Let us refer to this quadratically constrained quadratic program (QCQP) as \KKTQCQP.
-To solve \KKTQCQP\, \cite{burer2009} construct a finite {\em KKT-branching} tree by branching on the resulting problem's complementarity constraints.
-SDP relaxations of the \KKTQCQP\ are used to obtain lower bounds at each node of the KKT-branching tree.
-On the other hand, to obtain upper bounds a (local) QP-solver based on non-linear optimization techniques is used. \cite{chen2012} improved the solution methodology of \cite{burer2009} by obtaining tighter lower bounds at each node of the KKT-branching tree.
-For that purpose, the {\em double non-negative} (DNN) relaxation of the {\em completely positive} reformulation \citep[cf.,][]{burer2009copo} of \KKTQCQP\ at each node of the KKT-branching tree is used. \cite{chen2012} provide a {\tt MATLAB} implementation of their approach called {\tt {\tt quadprogBB}}.
-In this implementation, the {\tt MATLAB} (local) QP solver {\tt quadprog} is used to obtain the upper bounds while the algorithm proposed by \citet{BurerDNN} is used to obtain lower bounds. \citet{chen2012} show that this solution approach typically outperforms the solver {\tt Couenne} and the approach proposed by \cite{burer2009} on a test bed of publicly available QP instances.
-This makes the solver {\tt {\tt quadprogBB}} a current benchmark for the global solution of QP problems.
+To solve \KKTQCQP{}, \cite{burer2009} construct a finite {\em KKT-branching} tree by branching on the resulting problem's complementarity constraints.
+SDP relaxations of \KKTQCQP\ are used to obtain lower bounds at each node of the KKT-branching tree.
+On the other hand, to obtain upper bounds a (local) QP-solver based on NLP techniques is used. \cite{chen2012} improved the solution methodology of \cite{burer2009} by obtaining tighter lower bounds at each node of the KKT-branching tree.
+For that purpose, the {\em double non-negative} (DNN) relaxation of the {\em completely positive} reformulation \citep{burer2009copo} of \KKTQCQP\ at each node of the KKT-branching tree is used. \cite{chen2012} provide a {\tt MATLAB} implementation of their approach called {\tt {\tt quadprogBB}}.
+In this implementation, the {\tt MATLAB} (local) QP solver {\tt quadprog} is used to obtain the upper bounds while the algorithm proposed by \citet{BurerDNN} is used to obtain lower bounds, at each node of the KKT-branching tree. \citet{chen2012} show that this solution approach typically outperforms the solver {\tt Couenne} and the approach proposed by \cite{burer2009} on a test bed of publicly available QP instances.
+This makes the solver {\tt quadprogBB} a current benchmark for the global solution of QP problems.

-In this paper, we reformulate QPs as a mixed-integer linear problem (MILP).
-This provides an advantageous way to obtain global solutions as it allows to use current state-of-the-art MILP solvers.
-Moreover, the numerical experiments of Section~\ref{sec:3} show that a basic implementation of the proposed algorithm, which we refer to as {\tt quadprogIP}, typically outperforms {\tt quadprogBB} on most test instances considered in the related literature.
-The {\tt MATLAB} code and the instances used to perform these numerical experiments are available at \url{https://github.com/xiawei918/quadprogIP}.